Revisiting Direct Speech-to-Text Translation with Speech LLMs: Better Scaling than CoT Prompting?: Methodology

 \subsection{Translation pseudo-labeling}

 We generate pseudo-labeled data by translating the transcriptions of an ASR dataset (Figure~\ref{fig:pipeline}).
-We use the same translation LLM employed as backbone for the S2TT model.
+We use the same translation LLM employed as backbone for the S2TT model (see \S\nobreak\ref{subsec:stmodel}).
 To filter out generation errors or low-quality translations, we first score the samples with a Quality Estimation (QE) system.
 We use BLASER 2.0~\cite{dale-costa-jussa-2024-blaser} for this task because it provides reference-free, sentence-level translation scores that correlate strongly with human judgments.
-We compute the scores by evaluating the similarity of the transcription and translation with \texttt{blaser\_2\_0\_qe}\footnote{ \url{https://huggingface.co/facebook/blaser-2.0-qe}} and remove samples below $3.75$, which was chosen after inspecting samples in multiple languages.
-Despite estimating the quality of the translation, BLASER 2.0 is based on SONAR~\cite{Duquenne:2023:sonar_arxiv} embeddings, which have a shared representation space for speech and text across languages.
-For this reason, we next use a Language Identification (LID) system to discard possible targets in the wrong language.
-We use GlotLID v3~\cite{kargaran2023glotlid} to compute the probabilities of each of the $L$ considered languages $\bm{p}=(p_{1},...,p_L)$, and remove samples in which the expected target language $p_{e}<0.5$.
+We compute the scores by evaluating the similarity of the transcription and translation with \texttt{blaser\_2\_0\_qe}\footnote{ \url{https://huggingface.co/facebook/blaser-2.0-qe}} and remove samples below $3.75$, which was determined through inspection of samples across multiple languages.
+Although BLASER 2.0 estimates translation quality, it is based on SONAR~\cite{Duquenne:2023:sonar_arxiv} embeddings, which encode speech and text from multiple languages into a shared space.
+Thus, it does not explicitly enforce the intended target language.
+We therefore apply a Language Identification (LID) system, using GlotLID v3~\cite{kargaran2023glotlid}, to compute language probabilities $\bm{p}=(p_{1},...,p_L)$ and discard samples with expected language probability $p_e < 0.5$.